 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, and expenses.
-Examples of estimates and assumptions include: for revenue recognition, determining the nature and timing of satisfaction of performance obligations, variable consideration, and other obligations such as product returns, allowance for promotions, and refunds; loss contingencies; the fair value of share-based options and stock settled stock appreciation rights ("SARs"); the fair value of and/or potential impairment of goodwill and intangible assets for the Company's reporting unit; the fair value of the Company's interest rate cap; useful lives of the Company's tangible and intangible assets; estimated income tax expense and tax payments; future payment obligations under the Tax Receivable Agreement; the net realizable value of, and demand for the Company's inventory.
+Examples of estimates and assumptions include: for revenue recognition, determining the nature and timing of satisfaction of performance obligations, variable consideration, and other obligations such as product returns, allowance for promotions, and refunds; loss contingencies; the fair value of share-based options and stock settled stock appreciation rights ("SARs"); the fair value of and/or potential impairment of goodwill and intangible assets for the Company's reporting unit; the fair value of the Company's interest rate cap; Interest Rate Caps (as defined below in "Note 5 - Fair Value Measurement"); useful lives of the Company's tangible and intangible assets; estimated income tax expense and tax payments; future payment obligations under the Tax Receivable Agreement; and the net realizable value of, and demand for the Company's inventory.
 Actual results and outcomes may differ from management's estimates and assumptions due to risks and uncertainties.